nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Exporting the contact list : `export`

-Exports the contacts in the contact list into the specified file type.
+Exports the contacts in the contact list into the specified file type, with the file named as bizbook.

 Format: `export f/FILETYPE`